 The practitioner will hold discussions with the ward healthcare team about your condition and the next steps that have been determined.
 If needed, treatment changes and investigations will be started to try and improve your condition.
+You might find it useful to makes notes of the things you wish to say or ask the Ward Healthcare Team, Nurse in Charge or Acute Care Response Team.

-The main focus of the Call 4 Concern® service is to involve the Acute Care Response Team to respond quickly to patients whose condition is deteriorating while in the hospital.
+The main focus of the Call for Concern[©] service is to involve the Acute Care Response Team to respond quickly to patients whose condition is deteriorating while in the hospital.

-When not to use Call 4 Concern®
+When not to use Call for Concern®